I saw this image on Facebook one day recently.

 I’m pretty pissed, alright!
 Sometimes I feel as though I have steam coming out my ears!

 I’m pissed at the “authorities” that jerk us around by the nose, 24/7/365 – all the live-long day.

 I’m pissed at US!

 We, the sheep.

-We might as well be walking around wearing a sign on our foreheads that says
+We might as well all be walking around with a sign on our forehead that says

 “Hey!
 I’m a gullible moron.
 Lead me around by the nose, willya?
 Just walk all over me, while you’re at it, okay?”